-The Bookstore has the 4th Canadian Edition as it is now available from the publisher.
-However, used copies of the 3rd Canadian Edition may still be available (as we used the 3rd edition in this course last year).
+The Bookstore has the 4th Canadian Edition, however, used copies of the 3rd Canadian Edition may still be available (used in 2010).
 The chapter numbers remain the same and the editions are quite similar, however, some changes have been made that affect the assigned readings.